gamesbook/protograf/docs/source/python_commands.rst

 =============
 `↑ <table-of-contents-pyc_>`_

-An ``if`` statement is a way to allow the computer to make decisions based on the information available to it.
+An ``if`` statement is a way to allow the computer to make choices based on the information available to it.

-All us of make similar decisions.
-When we are driving a vehicle along a road and we approach a traffic light, we evaluate the color of the traffic light and make a decision; if the light is green we carry on driving, but if the light is red we come to a stop.
+All of us have to make choices.
+When we are driving a vehicle along a road and we approach a traffic light, we evaluate the color of the traffic light and make a decision; *if* the light is green we carry on driving, but *if* the light is red we come to a stop.

 In a similar way we can set up a statement to allow the script to behave differently according to information that it has.